 Nicéphore Niépce probably wouldn’t have moved on to photography if Johann Nepomuk Franz Alois Senefelder of Germany hadn’t kept the method a secret.
-Senefelder wanted to publish plays he had written, but he didn’t have enough money to purchase printing plates.
+Senefelder wanted to publish plays he had written but didn’t have enough money to purchase printing plates.
 So, he did what inventors do: he built one.

 It occurred to him that etching the rest of the surface transformed the markings into reliefs.
-His works on copper plates were unsuccessful, but it led him to experiment on limestone.
+His works on copper plates were unsuccessful, leading him to experiment with limestone.
 After two years of trial and error, he discovered flat-surface printing.
 Senefelder did not disclose his method to the public until at least 1818.
 In later years, he accepted an offer from Johann Anton André to train others about the lithographic process.
 The king of Bavaria also gave him a good pension.

 19. Sir William Congreve

-Based on earlier models of rockets used by Hayder Ali (an Indian prince) in 1792 and 1799, Sir William Congreve built a rocket with the capability of reaching a target located 2,000 yards away in 1805.
-The rocket was about 40.5 inches long and fitted with 16 feet of stabilizing stick.
+Based on earlier models of rockets used by Hayder Ali (an Indian prince) in 1792 and 1799, Sir William Congreve built a rocket that could reach a target located 2,000 yards away in 1805.
+The rocket was about 40.5 inches long and fitted a stabilizing stick 16 feet long.
 Congreve’s invention was used on many different occasions by the British.
 While he wasn’t the first to make rockets, his invention led to the enthusiastic utilization of black-powder rockets in Europe, especially for military purposes.
 Another idea of his was reinforcing warships with armor to withstand artillery fire.

 20. René Laënnec